earok/BlitzBasicDemos/README.md

 # Interlaced demo
 An example of how to display an AGA (8 bitplane) 640x512 image using both high res and interlace.

+# CD32 Table of contents
+An example of how to read the table of contents from a CD.
+Note that the calculated track lengths are not reliable, they seem to be anything from 5-30 seconds longer than the real track lengths are, perhaps due to gaps put between tracks on the disc.